GreenArrow Email Software Documentation

 Rule #3 is required because we want to make sure that the email address is consistently bouncing over a long enough period to be sure it is bad.
 For example, if you send daily mailings, and if a user goes over quota for one week, you don’t want the 7 bounces generated to trigger a removal.
 By having soft_req_days set to 14, you would require that the error condition exists for at least two weeks.

-Regardless of whether or not stateless event tracking is configured, repeat bounce counting only takes into account the bounces for the particular server on which they are processed.
+Regardless of which Event Tracking Metadata Storage option is used, repeat bounce counting only takes into account the bounces for the particular server on which they are processed.

 Examples